-On both the School Direct Salaried Route and the Graduate Apprenticeship Route fees are paid by the school on both the Provider-led and the School Direct Training Route trainees must pay the fees of £9,000 per year (usually funded through student loans).
+On the School Direct Salaried Route, fees are paid by the school, whereas Provider-led and the School Direct Training Route trainees must pay the fees of £9,250 per year (usually funded through student loans).

 How to become a teacher – Choosing your route

 It can be tricky deciding which route to take to enable you to know for sure how to become a teacher in Essex.
-There are many courses available, and at Essex and Thames Primary SCITT, we pride ourselves on offering a large range of options.
-The flow chart below has been put together to help you decide how to become a teacher on the best route for you.
+There are many courses available, and at Essex and Thames Primary SCITT, we pride ourselves on offering a large range of options which we have put into a handy chart below.

 Need more information on how to become a teacher with us?